Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: KP multi-line solitons in the Sato Grassmannian and in finite-gap theory

-Moreover we call the regular soliton data $({\mathcal K}, [A])$ irreducible if $[A]$ is a point in the irreducible part of the real Grassmannian, {\sl i.e.} if the reduced row echelon matrix $A$ has the following properties: \begin{enumerate} \item Each column of $A$ contains at least a non--zero element; \item Each row of $A$ contains at least one nonzero element in addition to the pivot. \end{enumerate} If either (\ref{it:col}) or (\ref{it:row}) doesn't occur, we call the soliton data $({\mathcal K}, [A])$ reducible. \end{definition} The class of solutions associated to irreducible regular soliton data has remarkable asymptotic properties both in the $(x,y)$ plane at fixed time $t$ and in the tropical limit ($t\to \pm \infty)$, which have been related to the combinatorial classification of the irreducible part $\GTNN$ for generic choice of the phases ${\mathcal K}$ in a series of papers (see \cite{BPPP,CK,DMH,KW1,KW2} and references therein).
+Moreover the regular soliton data $({\mathcal K}, [A])$ are irreducible if $[A]$ is a point in the irreducible part of the real Grassmannian, {\sl i.e.} if the reduced row echelon matrix $A$ has the following properties: \begin{enumerate} \item Each column of $A$ contains at least a non--zero element; \item Each row of $A$ contains at least one nonzero element in addition to the pivot. \end{enumerate} \end{definition} The class of solutions associated to irreducible regular soliton data has remarkable asymptotic properties both in the $(x,y)$ plane at fixed time $t$ and in the tropical limit ($t\to \pm \infty)$, which have been related to the combinatorial classification of the irreducible part $\GTNN$ for generic choice of the phases ${\mathcal K}$ in a series of papers (see \cite{BPPP,CK,DMH,KW1,KW2} and references therein).